-- Increase asset values requiring third-party verification Effective July 1, 2009, HACSM increased the threshold at which assets require third-party verification from \$5,000 to \$50,000 for the HCV programs.
+o Increase asset values requiring third-party verification Effective July 1, 2009, HACSM increased the threshold at which assets require third-party verification from \$5,000 to \$50,000.
 In place of third-party verification, the family is required to provide a current statement from the financial institution(s) showing the balance of the asset account(s).

-In FY18, HACSM received HUD approval, to expand the ability to use tenant provided documentation for all assets, regardless of the asset value.
+In FY2018, HACSM received HUD approval to expand the ability to use tenant provided documentation for all assets, regardless of the asset value.
 The family will continue to be required to provide a current, original statement from the financial institution(s) showing the balance of the asset account(s) without the need for additional verification.
+In all instances, HACSM reserves the right to seek additional verification, if necessary.
-In all instances, HACSM reserves the right to seek additional verification, if necessary. - Streamline verification of eligible medical expenses Effective July 1, 2009 HACSM instituted a policy in which eligible families, who claim medical expenses, are required to sign a self-certification and provide supporting documents from credible and established sources, such as receipts from medical care providers or pharmacy statements as proof of the claimed expenses. - O Streamline the verification process for eligible child care expenses

-Effective July 1, 2009 HACSM instituted a streamlined verification process to reduce the challenges in verifying claimed child care expenses.
-Eligible families who claim child care expenses are now required to sign a self-certification and provide supporting documents from credible and established sources, such as day care invoices, receipts or written statements from the child care provider as proof of the claimed expense.
-Expenses incurred from an adult member of the household who provides child care or the absent parent who does not reside in the subsidized unit, are not acceptable. - Extend the verification timeline to 180 days Effective July 1, 2009, HACSM implemented a revised timeline for verification documentation to 120 days for HCV applicants and participants.
-In FY16, HACSM proposed and received HUD approval to extend the verification timeline to 180 days.
+- Streamline verification of eligible medical expenses Effective July 1, 2009 HACSM instituted a policy in which eligible families who claim medical expenses are required to sign a self-certification and provide supporting documents from credible and established sources, such as receipts from medical care providers or pharmacy statements as proof of the claimed expenses. - O Streamline the verification process for eligible child care expenses Effective July 1, 2009 HACSM instituted a streamlined verification process allowing families who claim child care expenses to sign a self-certification and provide supporting documents from credible sources, such as day care invoices, receipts or written statements from the child care provider as proof of child care expense.
+Expenses paid to a household member who provides child care or the absent parent will not be accepted as allowable child care expense. - Extend the verification timeline to 180 days Effective July 1, 2009, HACSM implemented a revised timeline for verification documentation to 120 days for HCV applicants and participants.
+In FY2016, HACSM proposed and received HUD approval to extend the verification timeline to 180 days.
 This new timeline reduces duplication of work and accelerates an applicant's admission to the program and a participant's recertification for continuing program eligibility.